G-III Apparel Group (NASDAQ:GIII) Updates FY 2022 Earnings Guidance

+G-III Apparel Group (NASDAQ:GIII) last announced its earnings results on Sunday, June 6th.
+The textile maker reported $0.53 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.15 by $0.38.
+The firm had revenue of $519.90 million during the quarter, compared to analyst estimates of $462.60 million.
+G-III Apparel Group had a net margin of 4.11% and a return on equity of 7.54%.
+G-III Apparel Group’s revenue was up 28.3% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted ($0.75) EPS.
+Sell-side analysts expect that G-III Apparel Group will post 2.7 EPS for the current fiscal year.

-In related news, COO Wayne S. Miller sold 65,783 shares of the firm’s stock in a transaction dated Monday, March 22nd.
+In related news, Director Thomas Brosig sold 8,188 shares of the stock in a transaction that occurred on Monday, April 12th.
+The stock was sold at an average price of $31.35, for a total value of $256,693.80.
+Following the transaction, the director now owns 29,548 shares in the company, valued at $926,329.80.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+Also, COO Wayne S. Miller sold 65,783 shares of the stock in a transaction that occurred on Monday, March 22nd.
 The stock was sold at an average price of $33.71, for a total value of $2,217,544.93.
-Following the sale, the chief operating officer now directly owns 249,201 shares of the company’s stock, valued at $8,400,565.71.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-Also, Director Thomas Brosig sold 8,188 shares of the stock in a transaction dated Monday, April 12th.
-The stock was sold at an average price of $31.35, for a total transaction of $256,693.80.
-Following the completion of the transaction, the director now directly owns 29,548 shares of the company’s stock, valued at approximately $926,329.80.
+Following the completion of the transaction, the chief operating officer now owns 249,201 shares in the company, valued at approximately $8,400,565.71.
 The disclosure for this sale can be found here.
-9.60% of the stock is owned by insiders.
+Corporate insiders own 9.60% of the company’s stock.

 About G-III Apparel Group